Transactions in Processes

 What’s more, asynchronous continuations are always executed by the Job Executor.

 Rollback on Exception

-We want to emphasize that in case of a non handled exception the current transaction gets rolled back and the process instance is in the last wait state (safe point).
+We want to emphasize that in case of a non handled exception, the current transaction gets rolled back and the process instance is in the last wait state (save point).
 The following image visualizes that.